 We believe in the open, rigorous, and scientific study of cognition.
 As such, we are working toward publicly posting as much of our published data as is possible.
 All studies with publicly posted data sets include a link with the reference listed below.
 If you don't see a link but would like access to a particular dataset, please email Dr. Ricker directly at Timothy.Ricker@usd.edu with your request.
 In most cases, the dataset can be formatted and posted relatively quickly.

-For full-text pdfs of any of the articles below please email Dr. Ricker directly.
+For full-text pdfs of any article from our lab please email Dr. Ricker directly.
 Open-access publications include a link to article full texts in the references below.

 Mui, M., Ruben, R.M., Ricker, T.J., Dobryankova, E., & Sandry, J. (2022).
 Ex-Gaussian analysis of simple response time and the relationship with brain morphometry in multiple sclerosis.
 Multiple Sclerosis and Related Disorders, 63, 103890. https://doi.org/10.1016/j.msard.2022.103890